MalekNafaa/Instruction-Set-Design-for-RISC-V/README.md

 |-------------|-------------|
 | `beq`  | Branches to a specified address if two registers are equal. |
 | `blt`  | Branches to a specified address if the first register is less than the second. |
+> blt instruction has been implemented incorrectly, there is a possibility that it might be fixed in the future, but for the time being, this repository is deprecated

 ### **Load/Store Instructions (I-type, S-type)**
 | Instruction | Description |